Jacinda Ardern extends $5.2b small business loans scheme to the end of the year

 • Budget 2020: More than $500m paid out but small business loan scheme not in Budget

-"This means those businesses who are doing okay now, but who may experience cash flow difficulties further down the track, will still have access to it," Ardern told more than 500 of the party faithful gathered in Te Papa.
+Ardern told her party faithful of around 500 yesterday that the loan extension meant businesses which were doing okay now, but who may experience cashflow difficulties further down the track, would still have access to money.

-Ardern also announced a $162m package to clean up waterways and create about 2000 green jobs in the next six years.
+She also announced a $162m package to clean up waterways and create about 2000 green jobs in the next six years.

 The loans were set up to help businesses deal with the economic fallout of Covid-19 after banks failed to fill that space in a way the Government was happy with.